We are almost a year into our Spanish home adventures. With the New Year coming up it’s time to review what we’ve been up to. We’ve been busy!

 Painting the exterior of the house presented the biggest challenges.
 Permits took forever to go through Oliva’s idiosyncratic system.
 A long history of water intrusion problems created blowouts in the plaster.
 We thought it was confined to the lower portion of the front of the house.
 The entire front of the house was compromised.
 The plaster on the side of the house looked solid.
 It wasn’t.
 Scraping the house down to bricks revealed doors that were no longer doors, the house’s original roof line, and windows that had been hastily filled in.
 Everything, including a roof drain that was connected to air, had to be repaired.

 Turning a 150 year old former horse stable into habitable living quarters has involved three owners so far.
-Our contributions have extended the building’s life.
-It’s also made the house feel like home!
+Finding a highly skilled crew was a blessing.
+The wok that’s been done has given the building a new lease on life.
+It’s also made a house feel like home!
 It’s been a wonderful year!!!